pulibrary/tigerdata-app/docs/local_development.md

 ```

 You can use `docker images` to find out the exact name of the image to delete.
+You can also use the docker desktop to delete the image and container.

 ## Load the new Docker image